cmput301-w25/project-init-to-win-it/README.md

 ## Key Features

-Mood Event Tracking: Easily create and manage mood entries that include date/time, emotional state, and optional details like triggers and social context.
+**Mood Event Tracking**: Easily create and manage mood entries that include date/time, emotional state, and optional details like triggers and social context.
 This logging system allows users to maintain a record of their emotional well-being.

-Follow & Share: Connect with others by requesting permission to follow their recent mood events.
+**Follow & Share**: Connect with others by requesting permission to follow their recent mood events.
 Keep track of how friends or peers are feeling.

-Location & Map Views: Optionally attach a location to each mood entry, and visualize mood events on an integrated map.
+**Location & Map Views**: Optionally attach a location to each mood entry, and visualize mood events on an integrated map.
 This feature helps users understand where certain emotional states occur.

-Offline Mode: Users can add, edit, or delete mood events while offline.
+**Offline Mode**: Users can add, edit, or delete mood events while offline.
 Any changes will automatically synchronize once an internet connection is restored.

 ## Setup Instructions